hzeng9/itmd361-lab-1/README.md

-# ITMD361
+# ITMD361-Lab1
-All my files for the ITMD361 course
+Files for Lab 1